eabili0/planning-poker/README.md

 # planning-poker

 Simple planning poker application.
-Golang backend on `be` folder and a React+Tailwind frontend on `be`.
+Golang backend on `be` folder and a React+Tailwind frontend on `fe`.

 # build